Matb85/shortercss/README.md

 # This project continues the idea of [gulp-selectors](https://github.com/cazzer/gulp-selectors/)

-> Minify those pesky selector names down to nothing with this fancy gulp plugin.
+> Minify those pesky selector names down to nothing with this fancy projects.
 Minified selectors will be applied consistently across all files piped into it.

 | Input                                               | Output                                 |
 | --------------------------------------------------- | -------------------------------------- |